Mintakai/folderscanner/README.md

 ## Features

 - Check the deployment status of a specified folder.
-- Visual indication of deployment status through background colors.
+- Visual indication of deployment status through background colors and status text.
-- User-friendly interface with path browsing.
+- Timestamp display of the last change in status.

 ## Usage